Tureckiy-zart/TUI/docs/architecture/FOUNDATION_LOCK_OPERATING_RULES.md

 ### Verification

 Before proceeding to Foundation Lock (Step 13), verify:
-- ✅ All architectural validation steps (1-10) are complete
+- ✅ All architectural validation steps (1-10, including Steps 7.5 and 7.6) are complete
 - ✅ All exit criteria for each step are met
 - ✅ All semantically relevant Authority Contracts are complied with
 - ✅ Public API Audit checklist is complete (Step 6)
 - ✅ TypeScript System Compliance checklist is complete (Step 7)
+- ✅ Foundation Enforcement verification is complete (Steps 7.5 and 7.6)
 - ✅ CVA Canonicalization checklist is complete (Step 8)
 - ✅ Component is token-driven and JS-free
 - ✅ Accessibility standards are met (Step 9)